katcohen/fixed-income-risk-portfolio/docs/memo_templates/FI_model_portfolio.md

 Interpretation
 Return profile: 2.1% annualized is consistent with a high-quality, duration-bearing bond mix over a period that included a severe rate selloff (2022) and a sharp rise in front-end yields.
-Risk profile: 4.1% vol is moderate for fixed income.
-The -15% max drawdown indicates meaningful rate beta—expected given the 27% AGG + 23% multisector sleeves, plus IG corporates and global hedged bonds.
+Risk profile: 4.1% volatility is moderate for fixed income.
+The -15% max drawdown indicates meaningful rate given the 27% AGG + 23% multisector sleeves, plus IG corporates and global hedged bonds.
 The drawdown is consistent with 2022’s parallel-ish bear-steepener and spread widening.
-Credit vs. rates: Credit sleeves (HYG 5%, BKLN 5%, LQD 7%, part of BOND/TOTL) add income but introduce cyclical downside if growth softens; rate duration dominates tail risk when yields gap higher.
+Credit vs. rates: Credit sleeves (HYG 5%, BKLN 5%, LQD 7%, part of BOND/TOTL) add income but introduce cyclical downside if growth softens.
+Rate duration dominates tail risk when yields gap higher.
-Liquidity & implementation: ETF set is liquid, diversified, and operationally simple—appropriate for an online portfolio showcase.
+Liquidity & implementation: ETF set is liquid, diversified, and operationally appropriate for an online portfolio showcase.

 Macro context & what it implies
 Tariffs / cost-push: Risk of stickier inflation and a “higher-for-longer” rates path increases the chance of further curve repricing; duration should be budgeted carefully.